 But it’s not easy: our society is organized almost completely around consumption.
 Plus, it is hard to see the broader impact that our own individual change is having or could have.
 “So what if I don’t eat meat?
 The same number of cows will still die.”

 To make the most of our individual actions, we need to act with intention and purpose.
 We need to plan out how we will live in the world.
 We need reminders and tools.
 And we need to know that we are part of something bigger, much bigger.

 fabe is an app that simultaneously helps you reduce consumption and joins your efforts to a worldwide movement of millions of people doing the same thing.
 Before getting into any of the details of how it would work, though, I would like to tell you what I want to achieve with fabe.

-Our first priority is to slow and stop as many human-caused extinctions as possible, especially of known sentients.
+Our first priority is to slow and stop as many human-caused extinctions as possible, especially of humans and other known sentients.
 Extinction means gone forever.
 Extinctions happen in the normal course of events, but surely they should not happen just so humans can enjoy cat videos and the like.

 Our guiding principles